How to Start Strong & Capture Attention Early in an Executive Resume

 Lead with an obvious benefit to the reader

 What is a significant benefit you can give potential employers?
-What are your core strengths as they relate to the target job?
+Which of your core strengths relate to the target job?
 What have been some of your significant exposures, impacts, or top skills?

-Consider a strong resume header that folds together related strengths and shares a few high-impact successes or provides clear scope and oversight metrics — that matter to the reader!
+Consider a strong resume header that folds together related strengths and shares a few high-impact successes or provides clear scope and/or oversight metrics — that matter to the reader!
 Examples: